vinceleoncio/IEAutomationChallenge/README.md

 ```

 ## Contributing
-Feel free to add as comments and commits as required
+Feel free to add any comments and commits as required

 ## Author
 Vince Leoncio